jupyter-book/myst-enhancement-proposals/meps/mep-cross-references.md

 - Enumeration (`%s`)

   - Any reference target that is enumerated can reference that number or string with a `%s`.
-  - If the target is enumerated, the default will be the numbered form of the reference (e.g. "Section 2.1.2", "Fig. 3", or "(1)")
+  - If the target is enumerated and there is no text provided by the link, the text will be the numbered form of the reference (e.g. "Section 2.1.2", "Fig. 3", or "(1)" depending on the node and parser options)
   - If a `%s` is used and the node is not enumerated, the `%s` will be replaced by "??" and a warning raised.
-  - Parsers can optionally choose to support `{number}` which is from Sphinx.

 - Title (`%t`)
   - Any node can include the title of a reference including any styles (e.g. Sections are the section title; Figures and Tables are the caption).
   - If a `%t` is used and the node does not have an explicit name or title, the node reference label will be used.

-  - Parsers can optionally choose to support `{name}` which is from Sphinx.
+In both cases, the `%` can be escaped with a preceding backslash, that is `\%s` or `\%t`, and the text will not be replaced.

 #### `link`

 The links are defined by a scheme, which can be standard protocols (`http:`, `mailto:`).
-Here we propose three new schemes, `path`, `project`, and `myst`, which is an extensibility point described by [CommonMark](https://spec.commonmark.org/0.30/#example-598).
+Here we propose three new schemes, `path` and `project` which is an extensibility point described by [CommonMark](https://spec.commonmark.org/0.30/#example-598).
 These schemes are used to indicate that the link should be resolved by MyST specific logic, and follows standard [URI][uri] syntax:

 ```text
 URI = scheme ":" pathname ["?" query] "#" fragment
 ```

-In most cases, as seen in the summary above the scheme is not required to be explicit and can be inferred safely by the context.
+In most cases, as seen in the summary above the scheme is optional and can be inferred safely by the context.
 The exception is when _explicitly_ referring to an external MyST site, Jupyter Book or Sphinx documentation site.
 These URIs can be safely and easily parsed by any common URL parser.
 For example in Javascript: